Strategic Cost Management: Securing Australia’s Energy Future

 Using this methodology, we partnered with global organisations to achieve significant financial and operational improvements.

-- A global organisation to reduce operational costs by US$90m, decrease capital expenditure by US$20m, and sustain these improvements by building leadership capability, improving key processes and systems and embedding a culture of operational discipline.
+• A global organization aimed to reduce operational costs by US$90 million, decrease capital expenditure by US$20 million, and sustain these improvements by building leadership capability, improving key processes and systems, and embedding a culture of operational discipline.

-- A global organization achieved a US$16 million reduction in contractor costs by consolidating vendors, work packages, renegotiating rates, and implementing effective contractor management practices.
-Additionally, we helped achieve a US$3.5 million reduction in their equipment hire costs by improving forecasting, approval, and reporting processes.
-Close to US$3 million in general and administrative (G&A) costs through effective cost management practices was also saved.
+• A global organization achieved a US$16 million reduction in contractor costs by consolidating vendors, work packages, renegotiating rates, and implementing effective contractor management practices.
+Additionally, dss+ facilitated a US$3.5 million reduction in their equipment hire costs by improving forecasting, approval, and reporting processes.
+Close to US$3 million in general and administrative (G&A) costs were also saved through effective cost management practices.